KTH/devops-course/contributions/open-source/abyel/README.md

 ## Title

-Open-source contribution to Mergify software bot, adding action to revert changes
+Open-source contribution to the DevOps-exercises Repository

 ## Names and KTH ID